OmarBedeir/OmarBedeir/README.md

 - :technologist: I love using Software as a solution for every `Problem`.
-- :computer: I am a competitive programmer at .
+- :computer: I am a competitive programmer .
 - :student: I’m currently learning `Computer Science` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.